-At your initial appointment, Dr. Joseph Sgroi will review previous investigations and order additional tests that may be required.
-He will provide treatment advice and outline a management plan that is clear and concise.
+At your initial appointment, Dr Joseph Sgroi will review previous investigations and order additional tests that may be required.
+He will provide treatment advice and outline a management plan that is clear and concise, tailored to your specific needs.

-Prior to commencing any fertility treatment, he will do a pre-treatment appointment at his fertility clinic Melbourne and discuss the plan, including treatment and costs in detail.
-Dr. Joseph Sgroi can assist you in all aspects of infertility and Melbourne IVF treatment.
+Prior to commencing any fertility treatment, he will do a pre-treatment appointment at his fertility clinic in Melbourne and discuss the plan, including treatment and costs in detail.
+Dr Joseph Sgroi can also assist you in all aspects of infertility and Melbourne IVF treatment.
 He is also a highly regarded obstetrician and gynaecologist with extensive experience in each area.

 Infertility is a common condition that can often dishearten couples in their goals to have children.
 In Vitro Fertilisation (IVF) is used to overcome a range of fertility issues, including women with ovulation disorders, men experiencing male factor infertility or other unexplained infertility issues.

 It can also be a potential solution for cancer patients who are looking to preserve their fertility for the future.
 Whatever your reason, undergoing fertility treatment is a major decision.
 It’s important to speak to a fertility specialist that you trust.

-Dr Joseph Sgroi is a highly qualified obstetrician and gynecologist with extensive experience in each area.
+Dr Joseph Sgroi is a highly qualified obstetrician and gynaecologist with extensive experience in each area.
 He is also a Fertility Specialist in Melbourne, providing IVF treatment at Epworth Freemason’s clinic and Melbourne IVF Clinic.
-His number 1 priority is providing patients with personalised fertility management using state of the art fertility treatment within a compassionate, confidential and supportive environment.
+His number one priority is providing patients with personalised fertility management using state-of-the-art fertility treatment within a compassionate, confidential and supportive environment.

-Generally speaking, 80-90% of women under the age of 35 years will conceive within one year.
+Generally speaking, 80-90% of women under the age of 35 years will conceive within one year of trying.
+You can also find out more information regarding age and fertility via BetterHealth Channel.

 If you are over 35 years of age, then seeking the advice of Dr Joseph Sgroi is recommended after 6 months of not being able to conceive.